 - Affordable Housing and Homeownership – Increasing access to safe, decent, and affordable housing for low-income families and individuals.

 - Economically Self-Sufficient Families – Moving families forward through financial literacy education, job training/workforce development, and wealth building through free tax preparation services.

 - Economic and Small Business Development – Providing small businesses and entrepreneurs with access to capital, technical assistance, and financial services needed to start, operate, and grow their business.

 We take pride in the communities where we work, do business, and live and have delineated our CRA assessment areas to include: Los Angeles, Orange, Riverside, San Bernardino, San Diego, Santa Barbara, and San Luis Obispo counties in California; Maricopa and Pima counties in Arizona; Clark, King, Pierce, Skagit, and Snohomish counties in Washington; Clark County, Nevada; and Multnomah County, Oregon.

 Potter’s Lane – Helping Homeless Military Veteran’s

 Built by American Family Housing (AFH), the Potter’s Lane housing development in Midway City, CA provides an array of services for homeless and low income military veterans and their families.
 We’re proud to have supported Potter’s Lane with permanent and construction financing.
-We also support AFH with donations towards their Matching Project Opportunity in both Orange and LA Counties, and their shipping container project to be configured as a 54-unit property serving chronically homeless individuals.
+We also support AFH with donations towards their Matching Project Opportunity in both Orange and Los Angeles Counties, and their shipping container project to be configured as a 54-unit property serving chronically homeless individuals.
 This year we provided AFH with a grant to support their Block by Block Renewal and Renovation Affordable Housing Program, which will address the need for capital improvements to their properties, including significant building restoration, roof repair and lead paint remediation in Orange and Los Angeles Counties.

 To learn more, view the video below.